ritikkarir24/Bike_renting_system-Linear_Regression/README.md

 * Training the model on train set
 * Residual analysis on Train set
 * Prediction and Evaluation on Test set
-* Verifying the same with automated approach using RFE

 <!-- You can include any other section that is pertinent to your problem -->